julen

 Snarky

-I am frequently snarky, but I am less so these days.
-Prolonged exposure to snark can dull your ability of when it is appropriate to wield.
-So I've stepped back and took a good look, and have chosen to reduce my snark and make sure it's directed appropriately.
+I am frequently snarky, but for several years there, I tamped it down.
+Prolonged exposure to snark can dull your ability to know when it is appropriate to wield.
+So I've stepped back and took a good look, and tried to deploy the snark more responsibly.

 Snow Days